csswizardry/csswizardry.github.com/_posts/2014-01-21-use-zero-width-spaces-to-stop-annoying-twitter-users.md

 <i>@import</i>, you’d write <i>@[zero-width-space-here]import</i>.

 The only problem with this is that, on a Mac, at least, there is no shortcut for a zero-width spaces.
-Copying and pasting it—which, as you can imagine, is quite difficult—from Wikipedia is too much effort to even bother…
+Copying and pasting it — which, as you can imagine, is quite difficult — from Wikipedia is too much effort to even bother…

 I’ve [long been a fan](https://twitter.com/csswizardry/status/413660033688567808) of iOS’ (and now Mavericks’) keyboard shortcut mappings, so I decided to make